make-all/tuya-local/custom_components/tuya_local/devices/README.md

 to the attribute specified by `constraint`.
 All others act on the current attribute as they would in the mapping.
 Although conditions are specified within a mapping, they can also contain a `mapping` of their own to override that mapping.
-Normally such mappings will be simple `dps_val` to `value` substitutions, as more complex rules will quickly become too complex to manage.
+These nested mappings are limited to simple `dps_val` to `value` substitutions, as more complex rules would quickly become too complex to manage.